Conditional luminosity functions#

 Two-component conditional LF#

-The lognormal and modified Schechter components can be combined into a two-component conditional luminosity function.
+The built-in two-component conditional luminosity function combines a lognormal component with a broader Schechter-like component.
 This is useful when one component is intended to describe a relatively narrow population and the other describes a broader luminosity distribution.

 import numpy as np